 GLEIG, George Robert.
 Stirling 20.4.1796 — Stratfield Turgis near Winchfield 9.7.1888.
-Rev. British (Scots) Priest and Historian of Colonial India.
-Son of George Gleig (1753–1840), Bishop of Brechin, educated in Glasgow and at Balliol College, Oxford.
-“Entered the army, 1812; served in the Peninsula and America.
-Took his degree 1819, ordained 1820; Chaplain of Chelsea Hospital 1834, Chaplain-General of the Forces, 1844-75.”
+Rev. British (Scottish) Priest and Historian of Colonial India.
+Son of George Gleig (1753–1840), Bishop of Brechin, and Janet Hamilton, educated in Glasgow.
+Studied theology at Balliol College, Oxford.
+Leaving his studies unfinished he entered the army in 1812 and served in Iberian Peninsula and America.
+After peace returned to Oxford in 1816, now completed B.A. and M.A.
+“Took his degree 1819, ordained 1820; Chaplain of Chelsea Hospital 1834, Chaplain-General of the Forces, 1844-75.”
 His life of W. Hastings was characterized as a mixture of undigested collection of letters and of panegyric.
-Married 1819 Sarah Cameron.
+Married 1819 Sarah Cameron, ten children.

-Publications: wrote mainly reviews and articles, also The Life of Sir Thomas Munro.
+Publications: Wrote mainly reviews and articles, also The Life of Sir Thomas Munro.
 1-3.
 12+520, 4+454, 8+437 p.
 L. 1830; The History of British Empire in India.
 1-4.
-1830-35; Sale’s Brigade in Afghanistan.
+L. 1830-35; Sale’s Brigade in Afghanistan.
 182 p.
 L. 1847; The life of Robert, first Lord Clive.
 6+314 p.
 L. 1848; Memoirs on the Life of Warren Hastings.
 1-3.
 16+544, 4+591, 4+546 p.
 L. 1841; many further works on Western history and on theology, also fiction.

-Sources: Buckland, Dictionary; G.B.S., D.N.B.
-21, 1890, 424f.; Wikipedia
+Sources: Buckland, Dictionary; G.B.S[mith], D.N.B.
+21, 1890, 424f.; *Oxford D.N.B.; Wikipedia

 Last Updated on 4 months by Admin